MattPinder/MastersProject/README.md

 Run _6 self-blast? - If yesterday's sample 1 run is any indication, this would yield nothing of value...

-Is there any value in trying some assemblies in HGAP again using new SRLS, tested in Falcon and giving good results, but previously untried in HGAP?
+Is there any value in trying some assemblies in HGAP again using new SRLs, tested in Falcon and giving good results, but previously untried in HGAP?
  * _1: In HGAP, tested between 15k and 25k with a minimum between 16k and 20k (9 contigs)
   * In Falcon, a minimum of 8 contigs was found between 14k and 17k